Middle Eastern Lentil Soup | Vegan And Gluten Free

 Is this Middle Eastern Lentil Soup Gluten Free -

-Lentils and spices are naturally gluten free.
-If you have gluten insensitivity, like with any product, make sure you are buying certified gluten free.
-The spice powders can sometimes have wheat flour mixed, so make sure you grind your own spice or use certified gluten free.
+Lentils and spices are naturally gluten-free.
+If you have gluten insensitivity, like with any product, make sure you are buying certified gluten-free.
+The spice powders can sometimes have wheat flour mixed, so make sure you grind your own spice or use certified gluten-free.

 I have used cumin and coriander powder in the recipe which is very easy to grind at home.
-I dry roast whole cumin seeds and whole coriander seeds until aromatic and then grind it in my spice grinder.
+I dry roast whole cumin seeds and whole coriander seeds until aromatic and then grind them in my spice grinder.

 Vegan and Gluten free soup scooped in a spoon